nograx/ioBroker.zendure-solarflow/README.md

 [![Donate](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/PeterFrommert)

 ## Changelog

+### **WORK IN PROGRESS**

+- Fix input limit when hub is bundled with ace
+- Fix calculation when low voltage block is activated

 ### 1.10.0 (2024-12-02)

 - Add setting to perform a full charge if SOC from Zendure is greater than 50% when on low voltage